DGXeon/DogeBot/README.md

 ## 1st Repository was deleted
-First repo of this bot was mistakely deleted by my friend💔 It had 5+ stars and 90+ forks😔😭, please dont forget to give star before forking.🙏🙇🏼‍♂️Thank you!!
+It had 5+ stars and 90+ forks, please dont forget to give star before forking.🙏🙇🏼‍♂️Thank you!!

 ## Deploy